Dar es Salaam

-Over the last century, Dar es Salaam has grown from a sleepy Zaramo fishing village into a thriving tropical metropolis of over four million people.
+Over the last century, Dar es Salaam has grown from a quiet Zaramo fishing village into a thriving tropical metropolis of over four million people.
 Straddling some of the most important sea routes in the world, it is East Africa’s second-busiest port and Tanzania’s commercial hub.
-Despite this, and its notorious traffic jams, the city has managed to maintain a low-key, down-to-earth feel.
+Despite this, the city has managed to maintain a low-key, down-to-earth feel.

 Rimming the central area is Kivukoni Front, with a bustling fish market where dhows dock at dawn to offload the night's catch.
 Excellent craft markets and restaurants abound, and nearby sandy beaches and islands beckon.